stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 ### Testing

 This tooling supports the [validate](https://opentofu.org/docs/cli/commands/validate/) and [test](https://opentofu.org/docs/cli/commands/test/) features of TF.
-Each unit includes a minimum test configuration, so that you can run immediately run tests on the module as soon as it is created.
+Each unit includes a test configuration, so that you can run immediately run tests on the module as soon as it is created.

 A test creates and then immediately destroys resources without storing the state.
 To ensure that temporary test copies of units do not conflict with other copies of the resources, the test in the unit template includes code to set the value of `edition` to a random string with the prefix `tt`.